Economy of Botswana: Diamonds and other gems

-Most (70%) of Botswana's electricity is imported from South Africa's Eskom.
-80% of domestic production is concentrated in one plant, Morupule Power Station near Palapye, operated by the Botswana Power Corporation.
+Most of Botswana's electricity is imported from South Africa's Eskom.
 Debswana operates the nearby Morupule Colliery to supply coal to it.
-The Morupule mine exports coal to Zimbabwe, Zambia and the Democratic Republic of the Congo.
+Botswana exported $3.12k worth of electricity from 2021 to 2022, all going to Zimbabwe.
 In early 2008, the entire southern African region was hit hard by massive shortages of power, since the region works to share its power resources through the Southern African Power Pool, with most of its capacity coming from South Africa.
 Botswana has in turn put in place plans to become a net exporter of power to the regional pool, through governmental expansion of the Morupule power station, as well as encouraging private investment in the form of a 4 gigawatt power station by the Canadian greenfield company CIC Energy.
 In 2012, CIC Energy was acquired by India's Jindal Steel and Power.
 Jindal Africa currently aims to operate three surface mines in the coalfields of Mmamabula, as well as a power plant.
 According to the company, "the mine’s development will meet the demands of 600MW power stations and export region coal markets, with the potential to employ more than 2,000 people."

 Botswana also produces soda ash through Botash, a joint venture between the government and South Africa's Chlor-Alkali Holdings (CAH) Group.
 Botash has been operating in the Sua Pan in northeastern Botswana since April 1991.
-Production of soda ash is estimated at around 300,000 tonnes per annum and is exported to South Africa, Zambia, Zimbabwe, Malawi and the Democratic Republic of the Congo.